 Weighing in with ten goals as Schalke delivered the German Junior Championship, the midfield maestro was soon called into the senior side and made his Bundesliga debut at just 17, coming on to replace Hamit Altintop as the Royal Blues were held to a 1-1 draw against Eintracht Frankfurt in August 2006.

-Schalke finished as Bundesliga runners-up to Stuttgart that same season, Özil making 19 top-flight appearances as he reputation began to steadily grow.
+Schalke finished as Bundesliga runners-up to Stuttgart that same season, Özil making 19 top-flight appearances as his reputation began to steadily grow.

 Hitting his stride in Germany's top-flight and the UEFA Champions League the following season, Werder Bremen pounced and lured the tremendous talent to northwestern Germany during the winter transfer window.